dsiu13/infosec_interview_questions/README.md

-# infosec_interview_questions
-Interview questions for SOC Analyst, Sec Engineering, etc
+# Interview questions for SOC Analyst, Sec Engineering, etc

 ### Explain in your own words what data leakage is.
 - Data leakage is the unauthorized transmission of data from within an organization to an external destination or recipient.